 4. American Express Mercedes-Benz Platinum

-Combined with the points you’ll earn from meeting the minimum spending requirement, the sign-up bonus is almost enough for a 1-way First Class ticket on airline partner Singapore Airlines.
+Combined with the points you’ll earn from meeting the minimum spending requirement, the welcome bonus is almost enough for a 1-way First Class ticket on airline partner Singapore Airlines.
 In an amazing suite!

 But the annual fee is higher.
 You’ll pay $475 (not waived for the 1st year).
 That said, I’d gladly pay an extra $25 for an additional 10,000 AMEX Membership Rewards points!